mjeson/EventHubDemo/README.md

 # EventHubDemo
-This is a super simple Attribute-based Event Aggregator.
+A simple Event Aggregator that uses attributes.

 Usage: